thelastpickle/cassandra-medusa/docs/gcs_setup.md

 ### Create a GCS bucket

-Create a bucket for each Cassandra cluster, using the following command line (set the env variables appropriately):
+Create a bucket for each Cassandra cluster, using the following command line:

 ```
 gsutil mb -p ${GCP_PROJECT} -c regional -l ${LOCATION} ${BUCKET_URL}